lanterndata/docs/010-develop/060-indexing.md

 default: 16
 ```

 The number of bi-directional links created for every new element during construction.
 Reasonable range for `m` is 2-100.
-Higher `m` work better on datasets with high intrinsic dimensionality and/or high recall, while low `m` work better for datasets with low intrinsic dimensionality and/or low recalls.
+Higher `m` works better on datasets with high dimensionality and/or high recall, while low `m` works better for datasets with low dimensionality and/or low recalls.

 Maximum allowed value for `m` is 128